 Jersey

-Rosemont Yacht Services as TCSP
+Rosemont Yacht Services as TSPC

 Rosemont Yacht Services acts as a Trust and Company Service Provider (TCSP) working with yacht owners, family offices, brokers, yacht managers and advisors.
 Through its network of trusted local professionals, Rosemont arranges the appointment of Representative Persons and Resident Agents in each jurisdiction as appropriate, ensures all statutory filings are completed correctly, and manages communication with flag administrations and classification societies.